simonw/datasette/docs/installation.rst

 Using pip
 ---------

 Datasette requires Python 3.7 or higher.
-Visit `InstallPython3.com <https://installpython3.com/>`__ for step-by-step installation guides for your operating system.
+The `Python.org Python For Beginners <https://www.python.org/about/gettingstarted/>`__ page has instructions for getting started.

 You can install Datasette and its dependencies using ``pip``::